hapijs/lab/README.md

 This is an invalid test but it will pass as the `.false` assertion was not actually called.
 Lab will report the number of incomplete assertions, their location in your code and return a failure of the tests.

+Similarly, if you use an assertion library, **lab** will be able to report the verbosity of your tests.
+This is a measure of the number of assertions divided by the number of tests.
+The value will be output when using the console reporter and can be helpful in determining if too many or too few assertions exist in each test.
+What is too many or too few assertions is entirely up to you.

 ## Debuggers

 **lab** can be started with the option `--inspect` which will run it with the V8 Inspector.